Churchy people scare me.

-Many of them, being active in the young adult Catholic communities of South Bend, Indiana, spoke to those experiences, too, just as any other part of their everydays.
+Many of them, being active in the young adult Catholic communities of South Bend, Indiana, spoke to those experiences, too, just as any other part of their daily lives.

-Finger guns ready, I didn’t have to turn down an invitation to join in an intense hour of prayer or name my favorite saint.
-They didn’t turn the tables on me, and best of all, no one laughed when I asked, “what’s Theology on Tap?”
+My finger guns were ready, but I didn’t have to turn down an invitation to join in an intense hour of prayer or name my favorite saint.
+They didn’t turn the tables on me, and best of all, no one laughed when I asked, “What’s Theology on Tap?”
 (Yes, there is beer involved!)

-We, twenty-one pilgrims, were Catholic, but truly human, i.e. sometimes-appendix-bursting, starting-diets-on-Mondays, guilty-of-binge-watching, beautifully-flawed Homo sapiens.
+We 21 pilgrims were Catholic, but truly human — i.e. sometimes-appendix-bursting, starting-diets-on-Mondays, guilty-of-binge-watching, beautifully-flawed Homo sapiens.
 And the lack of judgment for one another’s imperfections was palpable.

 Please note, I am hyper-aware of never having read The Catholic Terms To Be Used Aloud in Prayer: The Guaranteed Way to Heaven Edition.
 And over the weekend the thought did cross my mind to store away certain words for future use — what those words were, of course, escapes me.

-But again and again, my literal journey down to Louisville, Kentucky, was wrought with small moments of growth that I’m only now able to put to screen after some temporal distance.
+But again and again, my literal journey down to Louisville, Kentucky, revealed small moments of growth that I’m only now able to put to screen after some temporal distance.

 No, I wasn’t converted to a bourbon lover (though Buffalo Trace Bourbon Cream is the bomb, and you need to buy it right this instant, but drink it responsibly, obvi).